 GET IN TOUCH: Email me at joy@TrustingNews,.org.
 You can also find me at Twitter, Facebook, Instagram and LinkedIn .

 Trusting News keeps me occupied these days.
 But I used to do quite a bit of speaking, training and consulting on topics like:

 — audience engagement

-— social media (for journalists and businesses)
+— social media strategies

 — participatory culture

 — workplace processes and organizational culture

 I also used to be the director of community outreach at the Columbia Missourian, the community newspaper run by faculty and staffed by students at the Missouri School of Journalism.
 For the 12 years I was there, I was also a professor at the Missouri School of Journalism, where I taught a number of topics including Participatory Journalism, Multimedia Planning and Design, and News Design.
 I love teaching and was fortunate to get so much experience with it while still making daily journalism my top priority.

 8 thoughts on “About me”